swyxio/react-contributing/README.md

 # this is a presentation on Contributing to React

 Notes on contributing to react.
-See the presentation live at <https://sw-yx.github.io/react-contributing/#/>
+See the presentation live at <https://sw-yx.github.io/react-contributing/#/> or with server sync at <http://react-contribute.surge.sh>

 add a `?presenter` to your route to see in presenter mode. keyboard shortcut `alt+O` or `P`, more docs [here](https://github.com/FormidableLabs/spectacle/blob/master/README.md#presenting)